FactorySimPy/FactorySimPy/README.md

 [![Python >= 3.8](https://img.shields.io/pypi/pyversions/factorysimpy)](https://pypi.org/project/factorysimpy/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-yellow.svg)](LICENSE) -->

-FactorySimPy is a lightweight Python library for modeling and discrete-event simulation of manufacturing systems, built using SimPy (version ≥ 4.1.1).
+FactorySimPy is a light-weight Python library for modeling and discrete-event simulation of manufacturing systems, built using SimPy (version ≥ 4.1.1).
 It provides a compact set of pre-built, validated, and configurable component classes for manufacturing systems components such as machines and conveyors.
 Users can easily model a manufacturing system as a graph, with nodes representing processing elements (such as machines), and edges representing transportation methods (such as conveyors, human operators, or robotic fleets).
 FactorySimPy includes built-in support for reporting a variety of performance metrics and offers both accelerated ("as-fast-as-possible") and real-time simulation modes, making it suitable for digital twins and control applications.
 Currently, the library supports discrete item flows and is particularly suited for systems with fixed structures.
 Future updates will include support for continuous material flow.

 ---

 ## Key Features
-* **Open source, lightweight, reusable Component-based library**
+* **Open source, light-weight, reusable Component-based library**
 * **Modular and extensible**
 * **Documentation with Examples and usage details**